etothemanders/GoingPostal/README.md

 ##Contribute to GoingPostal
 I've got no shortage of potential features for GoingPostal.
-Feel free to pitch in on any of the ones below, or fork this repo and work on your own!
+Feel free to pitch in on any of the ones below, or fork this repo and work on your own feature ideas!

 1. More carriers!
 FedEx and the US Postal Service would be handy.
 2. Add a marker to show a package's last location on the map.